queue-miscreant/terminal-cancer/docs/display.md

 Intended for zero-column-width strings like ANSI escapes, but not strictly enforced.
 Text in Coloring objects may render improperly.

-`effect_on`: The string used to turn the effect on
+`effect_on`: The string used to turn the effect on \

-`effect_off`: The string used to turn the effect off
+`effect_off`: The string used to turn the effect off \
 `@return`: UID corresponding to this effect

 #### `colors.two56(color, too_black=0.1, too_white=0.9, reweight=None) -> int`
-Retrieve a 256-color mode color.
+Retrieve a 256-color mode color UID.

 `color`: Either an int directly referring to a 256-color,
-	a string like "[#]FFFFFF", or a 3-tuple/list
+	a string like "[#]FFFFFF", or a 3-tuple/list \
 `too_black`: If the average RGB value (range 0-1) should fall below this value,
-	the default color will be returned as fallback
+	the default color will be returned as fallback \
 `too_white`: If the average RGB value (range 0-1) should go above this value,
-	the default color will be returned as fallback
+	the default color will be returned as fallback \
 `reweight`: If a unary callable is supplied, then the RGB values (range 0-1) will
-	be modified by this function before being converted to the final color number
+	be modified by this function before being converted to the final color number \

-`@return`: If 256-color mod is enabled, the color number closest to `color`
+`@return`: If 256-color mode is enabled, the color UID closest to `color`
 	Otherwise, the default color will be returned as fallback

 #### `grayscale(gray) -> int`
 Retrieve a grayscale from 256-color mode colors.

-`gray`: An integer from 0 (black) to 23 (white), representing the steps of grayscale
+`gray`: An integer from 0 (black) to 23 (white), representing the steps of grayscale \
 `@return`: If 256-color mod is enabled, the grayscale step
 	Otherwise, the default color will be returned as fallback